 Disneyland Paris is the perfect day trip location if you want to take a break from exploring the city.
 The Paris park consists of two parks which are Disneyland Paris and the Studios.
 Get a park hopper ticket to enjoy both parks.

-Visiting Disneyland while in Paris is a must if you love Disney!
+Visiting Disneyland while in Paris is a must if you love Disney and are in Europe!
 Some of the neat things to see in the park include Sleeping Beauty's Castle and the Phantom Manor.
 There are of course lots of rides and roller coasters too for all thrill levels and ages.